Qurratu-Aini/AINI-Cyptography/Labworks/LABWORK 2/README.md

 - The length is 32 hex characters (128 bits)
 - The digits are 0-9 and hexadecimal ( lower letters a-f only )

-### and both of them matgch the MD5 characteristic
+### and both of them match the MD5 characteristic ✅

-### Now we use another command to mske sure it really is MD5
+### Now we use another command to mske sure it really is MD5 🧊

 ```